Keyboard234/epsilon/README.md

 # Epsilon

-WIP top-down military shooter for windows and linux
+WIP top-down PVE military shooter for windows and linux